Welcome to Our Blog on the Camino Portuguese

 We stopped at the Souto cafe mid-morning, and enjoyed a coffee, two coconut pastries, and two almond cookies.
 Antonio, the bar owner brought out a data sheet and diligently marked down that two Canadians had stopped in his bar.
 He showed us his previous sheets, and it looked like Italians were by far the most prevalent nationality on this Camino.
 We learned afterwards that this bar also offers a stamp, but we missed this opportunity.

-After this point the path wended through a mix of hillside neighborhoods, industrial areas, older villages, and more modern developments.
+After this point, the path wended through a mix of hillside neighbourhoods, industrial areas, older villages, and more modern developments.
 We had to cross busy highways a few times on rather blind corners, but the walking and traffic were not too bad.

 Grijo Portugal